-Reg Reimer, a veteran missionary in Vietnam and with the World Evangelical Alliance counters the idea that some people express which glamorizes persecution and conclude it is therefore good.
-He says that deprivation, cruelty and dehumanization suffered by victims of persecution are NOT good but from the enemy!
-He writes in the book Suffering, Persecution and Martyrdom: Theological Reflections:
+Reg Reimer, a veteran missionary in Vietnam and with the World Evangelical Alliance counters the idea that some people express which glamorizes persecution and concludes it is therefore good.
+He says that deprivation, cruelty, and dehumanization suffered by victims of persecution are NOT good but from the enemy!
+He writes in the book Suffering, Persecution, and Martyrdom: Theological Reflections:

 People much prefer the more positive reports of those who seem to flourish in persecution.
 It is truly amazing that for many, the persecution they suffer becomes a means of receiving grace!
 They testify of God’s strengthening presence in the harshest conditions.
 They report on God’s miraculous provisions in times of extreme need.
 And so persecution and suffering become an occasion for God’s comfort, often through others.

 PRAYER: Lord please bring Your comfort to our brothers and sisters who are hurting from persecution today.
-And bless those who provide much needed trauma counselling for the persecuted church.
+And bless those who provide much-needed trauma counseling for the persecuted church.

 1. Christof Sauer and Richard Howell (ed), Suffering, Persecution and Martyrdom: Theological Reflections (Johannesburg, SA: AcadSA Publishing, 2010), pp.331-332.